-Watch Now: State largely shipping second doses because 'now's the time that people are eligible,' Pritzker says
+Watch now: State largely shipping second doses because 'now's the time that people are eligible,' Pritzker says

 The governor's comments come as some counties — including McLean — have, in recent weeks, focused largely on second-dose vaccinations; clinics run by the McLean County Health Department and Carle BroMenn Medical Center are among those.

-Recent updates from MCHD have cited the Illinois Department of Public Health "allocating" shipments of vaccine based on the need for second doses, limiting the health department's ability to offer first-dose clinics.
+Recent updates from McLean County Health Department have cited the Illinois Department of Public Health "allocating" shipments of vaccine based on the need for second doses, limiting the health department's ability to offer first-dose clinics.

 "You're hearing a few rumblings from public health departments around the state, 'Hey, I'm getting more second-dose vaccines to push into people's arms now than I am first — I'd like to have more first,'" Pritzker said of the concerns.
 "Well, we're getting those second-dose vaccines because now's the time that people are eligible for that second dose."